sidharthify/syd/README.md

 - `nixstall --reset` clears the saved path
 - `nixstall --help` shows usage info

-This script stores your package directory inside `/.config/nixstall/config`
+This script stores your package directory and your rebuild command inside `~/.config/nixstall/config`

 ---